 Never having experienced the light, slightly nutty flavor of teff before, I asked the waitress about the bread’s origins.
-She proudly explained that injera is a traditional fermented bread made from teff flour that is a staple in Ethiopia.
+She proudly explained that injera is a traditional fermented bread that is a staple in Ethiopia.

 According to the Whole Grains Council, teff is thought to have made its debut in the human diet around 4000 B.C. in what is today the country of Ethiopia.
 Ethiopians obtain approximately two-thirds of their dietary protein from teff.
 The ultra tiny grain, smaller even than a chia seed, is what Ethiopia’s famously competitive long distance runners credit for their energy and stamina.

 The tiny size of the teff grain, which can appear dark reddish brown to yellowish brown to ivory, made it the ideal food for the semi-nomadic life common throughout Ethiopian history.
-Only a handful of the seed as shown in the picture above will sow an average size field no matter whether water-logged or dry, thus making teff a dependable staple no matter what the environmental conditions.
+Only a handful of seed as shown in the picture above will sow an average size field no matter whether water-logged or dry!
+Thus, this practical grain is a dependable staple no matter what the environmental conditions.

 In addition to climate, teff will grow at a variety of altitudes – from sea level to nearly 10,000 feet (300 meters).
-The incredible versatility and hardiness of teff has resulted in its cultivation in diverse areas around the world such as mountainous Idaho, dry Australia, and low lying, wet areas of the Netherlands and India.
+Its incredible versatility and hardiness has resulted in cultivation in diverse areas around the world.
+This includes mountainous Idaho, dry Australia, and low lying, wet areas of the Netherlands and India.

-Teff’s biggest health benefit, however, may very well be in its unique type of starch.
+The biggest health benefit of teff may very well be its unique type of prebiotic starch.

 Teff is high in resistant starch, a special type of dietary fiber only recently getting much attention from the research community.
 Resistant starch benefits blood sugar management, weight control, and overall health of the large intestine.

-Up to 40% of the carbohydrates in teff are composed of resistant starches!
+Up to 40% of the carbohydrates in teff are composed of gut strengthening resistant starches!

-Sprouted Teff: Teff only requires 36 hours or less to sprout – the shortest time of any grain.
+The tiny size of this gluten free grain requires only 36 hours or less to sprout – the shortest time of any grain.
 This is likely due to low amounts of mineral blocking phytic acid, although I was unable to find definite numbers on this to confirm.

 If you would like to sprout your teff grains before cooking to add additional vitamins and render it even more digestible, follow these steps before cooking:

-- Place 1 cup of teff grains in a glass sprouting jar (I like these).
+- Place 1 cup in a glass sprouting jar (I use these).

-- Rinse the teff grains several times with filtered water until thoroughly wet.
+- Rinse the grains several times with filtered water until thoroughly wet.
 Drain completely.